NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 If you unchecked that box when importing data, or if leading or trailing whitespaces were introduced while splitting columns, or other operations, OpenRefine also provides a tool to remove blank characters from the beginning and end of any entries that have them.

-1. Edit the `sex` on the first row to introduce a space at the end, set to `female `.
+1. Edit the `sex` on the first row to introduce a space at the end, set to `male `.
 2. Create a new text facet for the `sex` column.
-You should now see two different entries for `female`, one of those has a trailing whitespace.
+You should now see two different entries for `male`, one of those has a trailing whitespace.
 3. To remove the whitespace, choose `Edit cells` > `Common transforms` > `Trim leading and trailing whitespace`.
 4. You should now see only three choices in your text facet again.